Quantum bit threads of MERA tensor network in large $c$ limit: Background Setup

-This inequality is statured by C where $n_\mu v^\mu = C$ holds.
-This indicates that a flow reaches its maximum if and only if $n_\mu v^\mu = C$ holds, and the maximal flux is equal to the minimal area multiplying a constant:
+This inequality is saturated by C where $n_\mu v^\mu = C$ holds.
+This indicates that a flow reaches its maximum if and only if $n_\mu v^\mu = C$, and the maximal flux is equal to the minimal area multiplying a constant:

 It is necessary to introduce two extensions of the theorem.
 Firstly, when we change $A$ continuously the maximal flow $v(A)$ also varies continuously.
 Secondly, consider two disjoint regions $A$ and $B$ of the boundary, in general we cannot find a flow which maximizes the flux through $A$ and $B$ simultaneously, i.e.